 To complement Boron III X, Winston developed the Boron III SX series, which won the “Best Saltwater Rod” category at the IFTD show.
 In 2014, Boron III LS light line rods and BORON III TH two-handed rods were introduced.

-Continuing to innovate, in 2015, Winston introduces Boron III TH-MS Microspey rods, which combine the power of a spey rod with the finesse of a trout rod.
+In 2015, Winston introduces Boron III TH-MS Microspey rods, which combine the power of a spey rod with the finesse of a trout rod.

 Designed specifically for trout fishing, these Two-Handed 3,4 and 5 weight rods add a new and exciting dimension to the sport.